Ahn Cheol-soo

 Ahn made his first official entry into politics as an independent candidate in the 2012 South Korean presidential election, polling strongly before dropping out and endorsing the ultimately unsuccessful campaign of Democratic Party candidate Moon Jae-in.
 In the 2017 South Korean presidential election, Ahn ran as a third party candidate, losing to Moon Jae-in and winning 21.4% of the popular vote.
-In the 2022 South Korean presidential election, Ahn ran again as a third party candidate before dropping out of the race and endorsing conservative People Power Party candidate Yoon Suk-yeol, who went on to win the election.
-Ahn also ran in the 2018 and 2021 elections for Mayor of Seoul.
+In the 2022 South Korean presidential election, Ahn ran again as a third party candidate before dropping out of the race and endorsing People Power Party candidate Yoon Suk Yeol, who went on to win the election.
+Ahn also ran in the 2018 and 2021 elections for mayor of Seoul.

-Ahn was considered a left-wing politician when he entered politics in 2012, then considered a centrist politician by his 2017 presidential bid, and is now considered a right-wing politician.

 In 2014, Ahn became one of the co-founders and co-leaders of the New Politics Alliance for Democracy, now known as the Democratic Party of Korea, before stepping down from party leadership after a few months and then defecting from the party in 2015.
 In 2016, he was one of the co-founders of the centrist People Party and often served as party leader until the People Party and the Bareun Party merged to become the Bareunmirae Party in February 2018.
 In 2020, Ahn split from the Bareunmirae Party and created a new party, also called the People Party, which Ahn led until the People Party and the People Power Party merged in April 2022.
-Since April 2022, he has been a member of the People Power Party.
+Since April 2022, he has been a member of the conservative People Power Party.